 The idea of continuity and things are interconnected is a theme I try to explore in many images.
 I think vision is partially our perception of repeated patterns, so what is viewed through a microscope becomes what can be seen through a telescope and vice versa.
 This becomes very obvious when working at the level of magnified pixels, as the process becomes one of rearranging repeated patterns to expand the overall litany of repetition, still arriving at differing effects and creating a measure of pixel symbiosis through the use of collage.

-To affect this notion, I try and include parts of previous images in all my pictures.
+To further affect this notion, I also try and include parts of previous images in all my pictures.
 When this is not achieved, I place a moon, planet, asteroid, black hole, sun or meteorite to give perspective to a piece, placing the action squarely where it is occurring, somewhere spinning in the universe.
 Although I did not intentional set out to do this, the process by which I create images evolved this way: staring at pictures I had created, I would see patterns for another image within them or act upon the suggestions made by another viewer about what they could see.

 It is for this reason that I have not had to actually paint/draw anything new for a number of years now, but instead discern, trace and cut out segments from the bodies of existing images and then piece them together as collages to arrive at new ones.
 Observing one of my images therefore involves the viewer looking at a litany of work created years ago, much like observing light from a star.
 The uniqueness of each piece lies in the fact that it is indeed unfinished, since I repeatedly return to it, magnify and keep inputting pixels.

 Inspiration comes from a number of sources:

 Images encountered in Photography Year Books while briefly attending the London College of Printing in the mid 80s